 Little kids typically need at least one nap during the day, and many sleep training clocks also feature nap timers to assist with this aspect of your child's sleep routine.

 A number of kids' alarm clocks come with built-in Bluetooth speakers so kids can listen to their favorite tracks while they relax, play, or do homework.
 This feature is particularly popular among tweens and teens.

 Inexpensive: Regular kids' alarm clocks tend to be the most affordable, with average prices ranging between $8 and $15.
 If you're looking for a special character design or like the idea of a night light feature, expect to pay upwards of $20.

 Mid-range: For between $15 and $30, you can find both specialty regular kids' alarm clocks and multifunctional sleep training clocks.

 Expensive: Feature-rich alarm clocks with additional settings and a variety of light and sound functions can cost anywhere from $30 to $70.

 Q. When a sleep training clock lights up in the morning, does an alarm go off as well?

 A. No. Sleep training clocks are simply designed to indicate when it's acceptable to get up and won't actively rouse children if they decide to sleep a little longer.
 However, most sleep training clocks also have an audible alarm function that you can set if your child needs to wake up at a certain time.

 A. In most cases, yes.
 However, with a handful of kids' alarm clocks, the sleep training light pulls double-duty as the night-light.
-If you need independent features, it's a good idea to check for these before you buy.
+If you need independent features, it's a good idea to check for these first.

-Q. Will an outlet-powered clock work off the battery backup if I need to use it on-the-go?
+Q. Will an outlet-powered clock work off of the battery backup if I need to use it on the go?